adamschoenemann/simple-frp/notes.md

 - Type inference (medium)
 - Switch to using a recursive type for the ast (big refactor!) (hard)
 - Inductive types <3 (hard)
+- Reflect type of FRP program to type-level, so it can be used as a stream transformer in a type-safe way